CSUMB-SP17-CST438/StreamSearch/README.md

 1. Added recommendations in Chatbot
 2. Added Facebook friends invite
 3. Integrated tmdb and Guidebox apis for movies
+4. Catch-all for page refreshes that would result in errors

 List of changes made in Handin 2, 4/10: